 Abe becomes Japan’s longest-serving prime minister

-Prime Minister Shinzo Abe has made history by becoming Japan’s longest-serving political leader, though he hasn’t achieved his biggest goal of revising the nation’s pacifist constitution.
+Prime Minister Shinzo Abe made history Wednesday by becoming Japan’s longest-serving political leader, though he hasn’t achieved his biggest goal of revising the nation’s pacifist constitution.

-Abe marked his 2,887th day in office Wednesday, surpassing Taro Katsura from the early 20th century.
+Abe marked his 2,887th day in office, surpassing Taro Katsura from the early 20th century.

+“Day by day, I have made efforts to achieve the policies that I have promised, and because of these daily efforts I’m here to mark this day,” Abe told reporters.

 Following his disappointing 2006-2007 term, Abe returned to office in 2012 and has since bolstered Japan’s defense role but hasn’t yet been able to change the constitution to allow a full-fledged military.

-Abe has been stepping up his effort for a change before his party leadership ends in September 2021, despite the lack of public interest.
+Abe has been stepping up his effort for such a change before his party leadership, his third term, ends in September 2021.
+That, however, is a challenge because of the lack of public interest.

+Abe must obtain approval by two-thirds of both houses of parliament plus a majority in a national referendum to make any revision to the constitution.

 Abe on Wednesday renewed his pledge to beat deflation, tackle Japan's aging and declining population and achieve a constitutional revision.